HSLdevcom/jore4-flux/README.md

 ### Basic Idea

 - The current Flux setup is monitoring changes in `playg`, `dev`, `test` and `prod` branches.
 - Other branches don't affect the deployment.
-Also you need to remember to push the branches to github :)
+Also you need to remember to push the branches to GitHub :)
 - When the branch is moved to a different commit, Flux picks up the configuration: `./clusters/dev` for `dev` branch, `./clusters/test` for `test` branch and so on.
 Flux tries to deploy the given configuration and sends a message to Slack when it succeeds/fails (slack notification to be implemented later).